Radioactive Material Safety Training Information

 Lectures/tests are offered:

-FIRST TUESDAY OF EACH MONTH AT 2 PM
+FIRST TUESDAY OF February, April, June, August, October, December at 2 PM

-THIRD TUESDAY OF EACH MONTH AT 10 AM
+THIRD TUESDAY OF January, March, May, July, September, November at 10 AM

 The successful completion of the radiation safety training does not automatically authorize you to use radioactive material.
 You must be added to an approved local authorization by an amendment submitted by a principal authorized user of a laboratory, or in the case of new faculty members, by the submission of an application to use radioactive material.

-Note: If you have worked with radioisotopes at Virginia Tech previously, then you only need to complete the Laboratory Radiation Refresher Training to apply for an authorization.
+Note: If you have worked with radioisotopes at Virginia Tech previously, then you only need to complete the Laboratory Radiation Refresher Training to apply for authorization to work with radioactive material.

 If you are a person with a disability and desire any accommodations, please contact Doug Smiley at 540-231-5364 or email@example.com at least 2 weeks prior to the scheduled test.